Rishabh0201/G1ANT_matrix/Amazon_Addon/G1ANT.ADDON.Amazon/Commands/AmazonClosetabCommand.md

 ## Example

-In the following script the robot opens two tabs in Chrome, and after 5 seconds the current tab is closed.
+In the following script the robot opens Amazon tabs in Chrome, and after 5 seconds the current tab is closed.

 ```G1ANT
 amazon.open